crossrm/GSLS/README.md

 # GSLS
-Replication code for "CAUSAL ORTHOGONALIZATION: MULTICOLLINEARITY, ECONOMIC INTERPRETABILITY, AND THE GRAM-SCHMIDT PROCESS" in R and Stata
+Replication code for "Treatment effects without multicollinearity?
+Temporal order and the Gram-Schmidt process in causal inference." in R and Stata

 For Stata
   - Open LaplaceNLSYreplication.do and run (Cntrl+d).
   - Set user output preferences in the file, as indicated.
-  - May require designating local repository directory.
+  - May require designating a local repository directory.

 For RStudio
   - Open replicateLaplaceNLSY.Rmd and run all.